 3. Why (purpose of processing) and on what legal basis do we process your data?

-Your data are processed on the legal basis of point (c) and (f) of Article 6(1) of GDPR, or your consent and, if applicable, Article 19 of LOPDGDD (Protection of Personal Data and Guarantee of Digital Rights Act).
+Your data are processed on the particular legal basis of point (b) and (f) of Article 6(1) of GDPR, or your consent and, if applicable, Article 19 of LOPDGDD (Protection of Personal Data and Guarantee of Digital Rights Act).

 4. Who receives my data?